schuelermine/hextra/README.old.md

 Defines natural numbers inductively and operations on them.
 Also defines instances of various classes for the natural number type.
 Not intended for use.
-Use `Data.Nat` instead.
+Use `Data.Nat` instead. (doesn't clash with Prelude)

 Import qualified.

-TODO: Consider splitting off a Nat module that doesn't clash with `Prelude`

 #### Data/Nat/Kind.hs